 The following describes categories of weapons generally defined under federal law, and how federal law treats said categories.
 The same terms may be, and very often are, incorporated by the individual states in their gun legislation.
 Do not take any of this as legal advice, and be aware that the specific foibles of State and Federal laws and regulations, and their interaction with one another, can lead to some unusual circumstances.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE, but commonly referred to as simply the ATF) defines the categories of small arms as follows:

 - Rifle: A firearm designed for use with 2 hands, with a rifled bore and either a shoulder stock or a pair of vertical grips.
-Minimum overall length 26 inches, barrel length 16 inches from muzzle to breach face.
+Minimum overall length 26 inches, barrel length 16 inches from muzzle to breech face.

 - Short Barreled Rifle: As above, but failing one or both of the length minimums.
 Legal, with a $200 tax stamp.

 - Shotgun: Similar to Rifle, but with a smooth bore and a minimum barrel length of 18 inches.